Economy of Spain (1939–1959): National syndicalist influence

-In 1938, Franco replaced the ministry of Labor by the Syndical Action and Organization one, fitter for carrying out the "national syndicalist revolution".
-However, the ministry was led by Pedro González Bueno, a corporatist who, having taken part in the dictatorship of Primo de Rivera, rejected the totalitarian economic system of Falangism and was not interested in implementing the syndicalist state.
+In 1938, Franco replaced the Ministry of Labor with the Syndical Action and Organization Ministry, designed to carry out the "national syndicalist revolution".
+However, the ministry was led by Pedro González Bueno, a corporatist who, having participated in the dictatorship of Primo de Rivera, rejected the totalitarian economic system of Falangism and was not interested in implementing a syndicalist state.
 The opposition of Spanish traditionalists, some Catholic groups and bankers pressed Franco to adopt a paternalistic conservative policy.

 Civil War falangist propaganda reading "It dawns in Spain/Arise, Spain".

-The 1938 Fuero del Trabajo law, which established the bases of the future labor policies of the regime, claimed inspiration from José Antonio Primo de Rivera's political beliefs and defined the state as "national, inasmuch as a totalitarian instrument at service of the unity of the fatherland, and syndicalist, inasmuch as a reaction against liberal capitalism and marxist materialism".
+The 1938 Fuero del Trabajo law, based on the Italian Labour Charter of 1927, established the bases of the future labor policies of the regime, claimed inspiration from José Antonio Primo de Rivera's political beliefs and Italian fascist corporatism, defining the state as "national, inasmuch as a totalitarian instrument at service of the unity of the fatherland, and syndicalist, inasmuch as a reaction against liberal capitalism and marxist materialism".
 The law was also influenced by Falangist thought in other definitions and concepts.
 Still, most of the national syndicalist core doctrine was never embraced by Francoism.
 The Fuero protected capitalist property instead of the collectivist "syndical property" in which Primo de Rivera believed, and greatly diminished the role of the syndicates, which instead of being the base of society were to become only an economic agent in collaboration with the state.
-Surplus value was not abolished and capitalist relations of production were preserved, while the relative influence of social Christianity was asserted.
-In 1939 The Ministry of Syndical Action and Organization reverted to being the Ministry of Labour in 1939.
+Surplus value was not abolished and capitalist relations of production were preserved, while the relative influence of social Christianity was merely asserted.
+In 1939, the Ministry of Syndical Action and Organization reverted to being the Ministry of Labour in 1939.